laboon/ebook/text/20_requirements.md

 From a tester's perspective, one of the most important aspects of requirements is whether or not they are testable.
 From a software development life cycle perspective, "testable requirements" is another term for "good requirements".
 A requirement that cannot be tested cannot be shown to have been met.
 Let's take an example of two requirements, and try to determine which is better.
 Note that both are semantically and syntactically valid, and contain that all-important "shall":

-1. The system shall increment the PATRONS counter upon every time the TURNSTILE sensor is activated without error.
+1. The system shall increment the PATRONS counter by one every time the TURNSTILE sensor is activated without error.
 2. The system shall do the things with the counter every time someone walks through.

 Note that the first requirement is very unambiguous; it states what should be done, what input to monitor, and what behavior to expect.
 Specifically, whenever the TURNSTILE sensor is activated, we expect the PATRONS counter (which may be a variable, a display, or something else---it should be specified elsewhere in a complete requirements specification) to be incremented by one.
 The second requirement is ambiguous in several ways.
 What shall it do with the counter?
 How can it tell when someone walks through?
 What is it referring to that someone can walk through?
 It would be impossible to set up a test for this requirement.